DannyStruijk/Stenosis-Severity/README.md

     - NRRD segmentation.
 Output path: "H:\DATA\Afstuderen\3.Data\SSM\non-coronary\output_patients\{patient}\mean_shape_voxelized_14.nrrd"

 During the registration pipeline, the patient leaflets are rigidly registered onto the template.
 The template is then non-rigidly transformed onto the leaflets.
 The result of this non-rigid registration, by using CPD, is constantly visualized for each patient in order to inspect the quality of the registration.

+## Stenosis Severity 3DSlicer Extension

+For the segmentation of aortic leaflets of new data, software has been created in the form of an extension which can be used in 3DSlicer.
+In this section, the usability will be explained, also with explanations on the underlying code.